 Driving in The Hague

-Most residents use public transport, but those who want to explore the Netherlands might find it useful to have a car.
-The roads are excellent and because of the relatively small size of the country, most places are easily reachable.
+Most residents use public transport, but if you want to explore the Netherlands, you might find it useful to have a car.
+The roads are excellent, and because of the country's relatively small size, most places are easily reachable.

-To drive in the Netherlands, expats must check whether their driving licence is valid.
-Expats should also note that parking is limited in The Hague and can be expensive.
-We recommend that expats who live in an area where paid parking is in place apply for a resident parking permit.
+To drive in the Netherlands, you must check whether your driving licence is valid.
+Parking is limited in The Hague and can be expensive.
+If you live in an area where paid parking is in place, it’s recommended to apply for a resident parking permit.
+Drivers unfamiliar with Dutch traffic rules should pay special attention to bicycles, as they often have priority, and roundabouts can be tricky to navigate.

 Getting a car

-Expats can buy, ship over or rent a car in The Hague.
-Those who opt to buy or bring one over must follow the necessary procedures as per the RDW (Rijksdienst voor het Wegverkeer), the national vehicle authority.
-Several car rental agencies operate in The Hague and generally ask for the car to be returned with a full tank if it was received that way.
+You can buy, ship over or rent a car in The Hague.
+If you opt to buy or bring one over, you must follow the necessary procedures as per the RDW (Rijksdienst voor het Wegverkeer), the national vehicle authority.

 Park and Ride

-In their efforts to reduce car use, traffic congestion and pollution, The Hague is home to several Park and Ride facilities, where drivers can park their vehicle in a large garage and continue their journey to the city centre or Scheveningen using public transport connections, such as trams.
+In their efforts to reduce car use, traffic congestion and pollution, The Hague is home to several Park and Ride facilities.
+You can park your vehicle in a large garage and continue your journey to the city centre or Scheveningen using public transport connections, such as trams.

 Cycling in The Hague

-Locals love to cycle, and expats will find this is a fast and cost-effective way to get around.
-Expats can rent bicycles in The Hague – the OV-fiets or the red and white HTM Fiets rental bike are the popular options, available at major railway stations.
-These can be rented using the OV-chipkaart for a small fee, and if they are returned to a different station an additional fee is usually charged.
+Locals love to cycle in The Hague, and you’ll find this is a fast and cost-effective way to get around.
+You can rent bicycles in The Hague – the OV-fiets or the red and white HTM Fiets rental bike are the popular options, available at major railway stations.
+These can be rented using the OV-chipkaart for a small fee.
+If you return them to a different station, an additional fee is usually charged.

-Second-hand bikes are cheap to buy, and The Hague’s cycling infrastructure is very good.
-Expats who buy a new bike are recommended to get insurance for it.
-Unfortunately, bike theft is a problem in the Netherlands, so expats should ensure that their bicycles are always locked up safely.
+Second-hand bikes are affordable, and The Hague’s cycling infrastructure is very good.
+If you buy a new bike, it’s recommended that you get insurance for it.
+Unfortunately, bike theft is a problem in the Netherlands, so you should ensure your bicycle is always locked safely.

-Bikes are generally not allowed on trams and buses, though in some instances folding bikes are permitted, and there are rules when taking a bike on a train.
+Bikes are generally not allowed on trams and buses, although in some instances, folding bikes are permitted, and there are rules when taking a bike on a train.
+Folding bikes must meet specific dimensions and remain folded during transport.

 Walking in The Hague

-Aside from the cycle culture, The Hague city centre is easily walkable.
-Residents enjoy strolling along the shop-lined streets and taking in some major landmarks such as Binnenhof, which houses the Dutch Prime Minister's office, and the Mauritshuis art museum.
-Getting around on foot is one of the best ways to explore the city and discover its hidden gems and great traditional pubs or cafes.
+Besides the cycling culture, The Hague city centre is easily walkable.
+You can enjoy strolling along the shop-lined streets and taking in some major landmarks such as Binnenhof, which houses the Dutch Prime Minister’s office, and the Mauritshuis art museum.
+Lesser-known spots like Westduinpark offer tranquil walking trails, while historical courtyards, known as hofjes, provide a glimpse of traditional Dutch architecture.

-It's easy to walk from A to B around The Hague, but taking a tram is best for covering longer distances.
+Walking from A to B around The Hague is easy, but taking a tram is best for covering longer distances.

 Expat Health Insurance